rilieo/oogle-unphotos/README.md

     - The user clicks on the `create album` button.
     - The system prompts the user to enter details, including:
       - Album Name: A title for the album.
-      - Album Description: An optional description to provide context or themes for the album.
+      - Album Description: A description to provide context or themes for the album.
     - The user clicks on the button to select photos to add to the album.
     - The system displays the user’s uploaded photos.
     - The user selects photos to include in the album by clicking on each photo.
     - The user confirms their selection, and the system saves the new album with the specified photos and details.
     - The system displays a confirmation message that the album has been created successfully.
   - Alternate Flow
-    - After creating the album, the user can access it from the library and choose to add or remove photos, rename the album, or update its description.
+    - The user doesn't provide a description.
+      - The user is prompted to select photos to add to the album.
+      - Rest is same...
   - Post Conditions
     - The album is stored in the user’s library and is accessible from the main album view.
     - The album appears in the user’s library with the selected photos organized within it.